 Since the gate capacitance combined with the inductance of the leads can result in ringing while switching, which is mitigated by adding a small resistor (around 10Ω) in series with the gate.
 The final MOSFET gate circuit looks like the below figure.

 The gate of a MOSFET does not normally draw any current (apart from the small leakage current), but when used in switching applications where it should be turned on and off quickly, the gate capacitance has to be charged and discharged rapidly.
 This takes some current, and in these cases, a gate driver is needed, which can take the form of a discrete circuit, a gate-drive IC, or a gate drive transformer.

-We have built a simple circuit to show how N-channel MOSFET (left side) and P-channel MOSFET (right side) can be switched.
+We have built a simple MOSFET as a switch circuit to show how N-channel MOSFET (left side) and P-channel MOSFET (right side) can be switched.
 You can also check out the video below that demonstrates how to turn on and turn off a MOSFET.